dtransposed/Lagrange/_posts/2021-04-05-Mixed-Martial-Maths.md

 Where $$F$$ is the force acting on the block of material, $$N_\text{fibres}$$ is the number of fibres in the block, $$k$$ is the spring constant and $$\Delta x$$ is the spring extension.

 How many fibres are there in the block of materials?
-We know $A$, the cross-section of the block of material.
+We know $$A$$, the cross-section of the block of material.
 We also know the approximate cross-section of one fibre - $$a^2$$, so:

 $$
 N_\text{fibres} = \frac{A}{a^2}